-After really delving into the study of Boaz and Ruth, I realize that I have a lot more in common with Ruth than I previously thought, and that it is my desire to become more and more like the Proverbs 31 woman as I live my life in full obedience to the One that created me.
+After really delving into the study of Ruth and Boaz, I realize that I have a lot more in common with Ruth than I previously thought, and that it is my desire to become more and more like the Proverbs 31 woman as I live my life in full obedience to the One that created me.

 I also have learned that it doesn’t matter what the topic, I never win against God. 🙂 He always knows just what I need to hear at the exact moment I need to hear it.
 He opened my heart that day in a way that only He could; giving me a new desire in my heart.
 He showed me I was wrong and how selfish I’ve been.
 He taught me SO much that day about myself and about Him.
 Prayer is an incredibly important part of a believer’s walk and that day, He answered almost instantly!

-I hope that this post has encouraged you and that you will take the time to study out the book of Ruth for yourself, because there truly are a lot of treasures to be found within it’s pages!
+I hope that this post has encouraged you and that you will take the time to study out the book of Ruth in the Bible for yourself, because there truly are a lot of treasures to be found within it’s pages!